elliotperviz/cmms/qm/README.md

 ```math
 (\mathbf{r}_1, \mathbf{r}_2, \dotsc, \mathbf{r}_N) \in \mathbb{R}^3.
 ```
-Note that, in the model system we are considering, the "particles" are protons and electrons.
+Note that, in the model system we are considering, the "particles" are nuclei and electrons.

 Now, $\Psi(\mathbf{r}_N,t)$ varies with respect to position and time, where time evolution is governed by the *time-dependent* Schrödinger equation (TDSE):
 ```math